RafRomB/imml/docs/overview.rst

 Free software
 -------------

-`iMML` is free software; you can redistribute it and/or modify it under the terms of the :doc:`MIT License </license>`.
+`iMML` is free software; you can redistribute it and/or modify it under the terms of the `GNU GPLv3`.

 Contribute
 ------------